Selling Land to Developers

 Dealing with protected areas or species

-Should your land contain jurisdictional wetlands regulated by the Army Corps of Engineers or habitats for species protected under the Endangered Species Act, you are facing a significant layer of regulatory complexity.
-Federal and state laws can impose severe restrictions on development.
+Should your land contain jurisdictional wetlands regulated by the Army Corps of Engineers or habitats for species protected under the Endangered Species Act (ESA), you are facing a significant layer of regulatory complexity.
+Federal and state laws can impose severe restrictions on development—sometimes rendering portions of your property effectively unbuildable.
 Upfront disclosure and expert consultation are imperative.

 Contracts and Agreements

 The contract is the roadmap that protects all parties.
-Every word matters.
+Every word matters, and in land deals, there are many, many words.

 Types of Contracts in Land Sales